 The initiative is designed to address the potential of future military-style sieges that could delay the arrival of lifesaving care.

-However, firefights between terrorists and responding police and troops necessitated Magen David Adom setting up impromptu treatment clinics until patients could be safely evacuated to area hospitals by ambulance or Medevac helicopter.
+However, firefights between terrorists and responding police and troops necessitated MAGEN DAVID ADOM setting up impromptu treatment clinics until patients could be safely evacuated to area hospitals by ambulance or Medevac helicopter.
 And in some cases, injured people could not receive help until roads were secured.

-“The communities are the best authorities on what they need,” explained Uri Shacham, Magen David Adom’s chief of staff.
+“The communities are the best authorities on what they need,” explained Uri Shacham, MAGEN DAVID ADOM’s chief of staff.
 “We’re working with each locality in a very personalized way to provide the kind of training and equipment that will be of most use to them.”

 Emergency medical training is provided on several levels, including: